WebAssembly/spec/document/core/exec/runtime.rst

       \end{array}

-.. index:: ! evaluation context
+.. index:: ! block context, instruction, branch
 .. _syntax-ctxt-block:

 Block Contexts
 ..............

-To express :ref:`branches <syntax-instr-control>`, the following syntax of *block contexts* is defined, indexed by the count :math:`k` of labels surrounding the hole:
+In order to specify the reduction of :ref:`branches <syntax-instr-control>`, the following syntax of *block contexts* is defined, indexed by the count :math:`k` of labels surrounding the hole:

 .. math::
    \begin{array}{llll}